maladi17/kartego/README.md

 - [x] support in fields increment during a couple of times sending (starting from the second time.
 The first time will be sent as is).
 By giving the bytes number as follow:
 ![columns](https://github.com/maladi17/kartego/blob/master/description_fields.JPG)
 Pay attention that given the vals from=x, to=y in the conf file, it will change bytes x to y (with y).
-So if you want to change until byte 3, give it the val of 3 in the to field (in case of big edian.)
+So if you want to change until byte 3, give it the val of 3 in the to field (in case of big edian)
-The size field is the number of bytes in packets.
+.The size field is the number of bytes in packets.

 ## Authors